CV & Career Advice

 |‘After’ Resume:||Managed over 1,000 accounts receivable and payable accounts working directly with the CFO.|

-Your cover letter is VERY important.
 You can improve your chance of being invited for an interview if your CV is accompanied by a cover letter.
-Your cover letter gives you the opportunity to express yourself in writing, stating your motivation and interests.
+Your cover letter allows you to express yourself in writing, stating your motivation and interests.

 A well-written cover letter will help make you stand out to a potential employer.
 Your letter should highlight your CV and your skills and how you intend to use your skills to benefit the company you are applying to.
 If you are a young graduate, you may also like to list the subjects you have studied.